 Bike Trail Development (Biking and walking can reduce the use of cars significantly and that leads to lowered greenhouse gases).

-On 22 April 14 the Portage Co.
+In April 2014, the Portage Co.
 Board approved a County-wide bike plan.
 Each municipality has to approve it separately.
-On 19 Oct.
-15 the Stevens Point City Council approved the component of the bike plan for Stevens Point.
+In October 2015, the Stevens Point City Council approved the component of the bike plan for Stevens Point.

 Mayor of Stevens Point, Mike Wiza, started a Biking and Pedestrian Advisory Committee (BPAC) in August, 2015.
 They gave a report on Jan.
-9, 2018 (Document 11).
+9, 2018.
 Among other things, they reported on a cooperative map developed with UW-SP.
 This map was developed based on comfort and convenience.

-The Stevens Point City Council unanimously on June 19, 2017, to join the ranks of Green Tier Legacy Communities (Document 12).
+The Stevens Point City Council voted unanimously on June 19, 2017, to join the ranks of Green Tier Legacy Communities.
+In summer of 2018, Stevens Point hosted the state convention of GTL communities assuring that they are taking leadership in the GTL consortium.

-UW-SP is considered one of the most sustainable colleges/universities in the USA (Document 15) .
+UW-SP is considered one of the most sustainable colleges/universities in the USA.
 They are now working with the City on a compost plan that will serve the needs of over 30,000 people (combined populations of Stevens Point and UW-SP.
 If implemented, it will be unique for a city the size of the area.

 H. Describe your community’s efforts to educate residents about climate change.